AARON BURKART | HEAD STRENGTH & CONDITIONING COACH

 JAKE HOWE | STRENGTH & CONDITIONING COACH

-Jake Howe comes to Texas State after serving as a graduate assistant strength and conditioning coach at Pittsburgh in 2015.
+Jake Howe is in his second year as a strength and conditioning coach at Texas State after serving as a graduate assistant strength and conditioning coach at Pittsburgh in 2015.
 Howe joined the football staff at Pitt in the spring of 2015 after playing defensive tackle at Illinois from 2010-14.

 In addition to playing football at Illinois, he served as an intern with the strength and conditioning staff and helped administer the Fighting Illini’s offseason strength and conditioning program.

-Zack Lucas returned to Texas State as the head equipment manager in July 2015 after serving the previous two seasons as an assistant equipment manager at Florida State.
-He was on the Seminole equipment staff when Florida State won a 2013 National Championship and played in the first FBS Playoff Semifinal game.
+Zach Lucas is in his fourth year overall and third season as the head equipment manager at Texas State after rejoining the program in July 2015.
+Lucas returned to the school after serving as an assistant equipment manager at Florida State for two years when the Seminoles won a 2013 National Championship and played in the first FBS Playoff Semifinal game in 2014.